Will Manchester City win the 2025–26 English Premier League?

 Q: How does this market resolve if Manchester City are mathematically eliminated from the title race?

-Q: What happens to the market if the 2025-26 Premier League season is cancelled or left unfinished?
+Q: What happens if the 2025-26 Premier League season is cancelled or left unfinished?

-A: If the season is cancelled or not completed by October 1, 2026, the market resolves to "Other" rather than "Yes" or "No", meaning neither outcome is declared a winner under standard resolution rules.
+A: If the season is cancelled or not completed by October 1, 2026, the market resolves to "Other" rather than "Yes" or "No".
+This is a rare edge-case outcome, but the rules account for it to protect participants from unresolvable situations.

 A: The primary source is official information from the English Premier League itself.
-If needed, a consensus of credible reporting from recognised sports media outlets may also be used to confirm the result.
+If official confirmation is delayed or unclear, a consensus of credible reporting from recognised sports media outlets may also be used to determine the final outcome.

 What traders are saying